 The global personal care specialty ingredients market size was USD 9.62 billion in 2015.
-Growing consumer awareness regarding the toxicity ofsynthetic chemicals used in personal care products and toiletries is expected to propel the market for organic ingredients over the next eight years.
+Growing consumer awareness regarding the toxicity of synthetic chemicals used in personal care products and toiletries is expected to propel the market for organic ingredients over the next eight years.

 Personal care products with negligible skin irritation have gained significance among various consumer age groups.
 This trend can be attributed to the increasing access to health forums via internet sources.
-In hair care segment, the shifting preference toward water-based products over the solvent-based alternatives is attributed to the ease of utility and minimal damage caused to hair by prolonged usage.
+In the hair care segment, the shifting preference toward water-based products over solvent-based alternatives is attributed to the ease of utility and minimal damage caused to hair by prolonged usage.

 U.S. personal care specialty ingredients market revenue by product, 2014 - 2024 (USD Million)